threefoldfoundation/info_threefold_pub/wiki/telco/telco_home.md

 ## How?

 ThreeFold’s partner will provide server hardware (nodes) with ThreeFold’s operating system called Zero-OS installed which will be hosted in cellphone towers and other distributed locations.
-The nodes will be connected to the ThreeFold grid, providing cloud capacity at the edge, at the exact spot of where this capacity is needed for the best performance.
+The nodes will be connected to the ThreeFold grid, providing Internet Capacity at the edge, at the exact spot of where this capacity is needed for the best performance.

 ## Why?